trustbit/Contexture/README.md

 To run the `softwarepark/contexture` image use `make run-app` and browse to <http://localhost:3000>.

 Your data will be stored in the `/data/db.json` file on the volume `/data`.

+### Liveness & Readiness Probes

+Contexture provides HTTP based [Liveness & Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to determine if the container is health & operational

+#### Liveness

+A `GET` request to `$BASE_URL/meta/health` will return `200 OK` if the application is healthy and currently processing requests.

+#### Readiness

+A `GET` request to `$BASE_URL/meta/readiness` will return `200 OK` if the application is ready to receive and process new requests.
+It will return a `503 ServiceUnavailable` if the application cannot keep up with the load or is not yet done initializing after startup.

+In addition the readiness check will return context information about internal processing to get an indication what parts of the application are lagging.

 ## Importing and Exporting data